 48% of the ITR‘s survey respondents highlight that in-house tax teams will play a significant role in shaping future environmental policy.

-One Big 4 firm is currently tracking 3,600 different incentives being offered around the globe.
+One Big 4 firm is currently tracking 3,600 different carbon tax incentives being offered around the globe.

 While the journey ahead will be rocky for tax teams, the destination could contribute significantly to creating a sustainable economy.